 No weapon state merits sovereignty based on nothing more than its monopoly of local firepower.
-In this case, as in most others, we should deliver justice — simply because it would be easier to administer in the long run, safer and more profitable than its denial for whatever reason.
+In this case as in most others, we should deliver justice — simply because it would be easier to administer in the long run, safer and more profitable than its denial for whatever reason.

 We could establish Learning Casinos: lavish recreational facilities where game masters, programmers, graphic artists and contestants would gather to create and play video arcade games, virtual reality simulations, gambling, card and board games, theatrics and interactive simulations in forms transcending current understanding.

 Social problems will be played-through for innovative solutions.
 Political simulations will familiarize voters with complex social issues.
-Learners will sign up for critical judgment scenarios — personal or sociological, mundane matters or those of life and death, on micro, macro and cosmic scales of play.
+Learners will sign up for critical judgment scenarios — personal or sociological, mundane matters or those of life and death on micro, macro and cosmic scales of play.

 According to a Chinese proverb, it takes ten thousand war dead to establish a general’s reputation.
 Contestants at these new Casinos will deepen their understanding at far lesser expense: their ruinous mistakes will only produce “paper” consequences.
 Virtual reality software and interactive videos will simulate a vast array of alternative probabilities.
-Outlandish social proposals will be gamed publicly to review long-term outcomes in detail.
+Outlandish social proposals will be gamed publicly to review their long-term outcomes in detail.
 Players will root out weaknesses, misconceptions, unintended consequences and miscreant loopholes.
-All their results will be matters of public record, subject to scientific research.
+All those results will be matters of public record subject to scientific research.

-Learner Casinos could run a “probability stock exchange” (first described in John Brunner’s The Shockwave Rider: one of many of his proposals included in Learner).
+Learner Casinos could run a “probability stock exchange” (first described in John Brunner’s The Shockwave Rider: one of many of his brilliant proposals included in Learner).
 There, as part of the world’s rewired neural network, contestants would predict social trends as a profitable spectator sport.
 Such Casinos may coordinate their activities with Learning Networks, World Militias, Renaissance Learning Centers and other Administrative functions: some suggested in this book and many more yet to come.